 Receive free publications on how to successfully convert grass to a water-smart landscape by calling 623-930-3760 or visiting www.glendaleaz.com/waterconservation.

-2. Request a free consultation.
+2. Sign-up for a free consultation.

 Glendale Water Services Department staff provide free, on-site landscape consultations to Glendale water customers.
 We offer advice to help you install and maintain a sustainable landscape.